LuigiSigillo/NextRoom/first_presentation/Evaluation/Evaluation.md

 ### How to evaluate the technical part?
 To evaluate the system from a technical point of view the main thing that we can do is to do tests on the maximum load that it can handle.
 This operation, to better understand the performances of the single parts of the system, can be carried on each of them.
 So in an ideal situation we would have done some load tests on:
-* ndixnoanxoiasn
+* **BLE** IoT device-Smartphone interation: how many smartphones a single device can handle?
-* asnnxcoasuicnsadiu
+* **Cloud** IoT device-Cloud interation: what is the message rate with which the device can send messages to Azure IoT hub?
-* dnucnuciuicnb
+* **Responsiveness** Cloud-Smartphone interation: how fast the smatphone receives the advice on where to go, does it depend from the number of connected devices?
-The evaluation of the technical part due to the current situation is something that is not vaery simple.
-On a real test we could imagine to create some controlled scenarios with few devices per section, and test the load that
+The evaluation of the technical part, due to the current situation is something that is not vaery simple.
+On a real test we could imagine to create some controlled scenarios with few devices per section, and test the above features.
+For now we can only perform these opereations on the single components of our system (using simulations) and identify the bottleneck.
+Once the bottleneck is identified we will have an estimation of the number of devices that the system can handle at the same time.
+We think that, to begin, 15 devices could be a good number.